FlushedAle/flushedale.github.io/_posts/2025-06-11-godot-platforms-levers.md

 [comment]: <> (My goals for people to learn)

+* TOC
+{:toc}

 ## 1. Hi!

-In this tutor*ial we'll tackle the fundamental interactions to give you basic tools
+In this tutorial we'll tackle the fundamental interactions to give you basic tools

 ---